Whenever I research how kids learn about money, I come across the same claim:

 As you can tell, I’m skeptical about the research.
 I read it with an initial bias of “this can’t be true.”
 So it may not surprise you that when I finished, I came away with the conclusion, “This is complete hogwash!”

 It’s not that the study is wrong or lying.
 It’s that I don’t believe the media is interpreting it accurately.
-Throughout the study, I find quotes that merely show that financial learning takes place before the age of seven.
+Throughout the study, I find quotes that merely show that financial learning takes place before seven.
 For example, take these two quotes:

 “By the age of seven years, several basic concepts relating broadly to later ‘finance’ behaviours will typically have developed.”